PrasanthDodla/PrasanthDodla/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning new skills related to coding
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me by my github Account
+- 📫 How to reach me by using my github Account

 <!---
 PrasanthDodla/PrasanthDodla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.